-Formerly known as the ‘breadbasket of the Tyrol’, the pace of life in the upper Val Venosta has always been set by agriculture.
+The micro-climate of Venosta Valley, with its sunny days and cool, windy nights, ensures the slow ripening of fruit and grapes.
+The highest cultivation areas in the country sit at a altitude of more than 1000m.
+Formerly known as the ‘breadbasket of the Tyrol’, the pace of life in the Upper Venosta Valley has always been set by agriculture.
 Wheat was an important export product of these South Tyrolean "Highlands" and nowadays, with the rediscovery of the traditional local Vinschger Paarl bread

 type together with the opening the first whiskey distillery in Italy (PUNI)

 , wheat cultivation has taken on a new lease of life.

 The Benedictine monks

 introduced the three field system in the Late Middle Ages and were the first to bake the light and popular “Vinschger Paarl”, a bread with fennel seeds, caraway, and other herbs.

 Along with livestock farming, the high lands of the Resia Pass holiday area are also ideal for the growing of stone fruits and mountain herbs

 .
 Here the herbs develop a unique, intense taste, and the fruit is especially sweet and firm.
 Natural livestock farming and Alpine dairy farming have also survived here until today.
 Natural milk products like butter, cheese, yogurt and curd cheese are made like in the old days – and Venosta Valley cheese